parkouss/webmacs/docs/basic_usage.rst

 Running a command using its name
 ********************************

-It is always possible to run a command using its name.
+It is always possible to run a :term:`command` using its name.
 Some commands does not have default key bindings and so requires to be called this way.
 To call a command using its name, use the :key:`M-x` keybinding, then select in the list (or type) the command you want to run, followed by **Return** (the Enter key).

 For example, :key:`M-x` toggle-toolbar <Return> will toggle the webmac's toolbar.